 10. The sky is the limit.

-Relatively little research has been done around pregnenolone, despite the promise that it has shown almost every time it has been tested.
+Relatively little research has been done around pregnenolone, despite the promise that it's shown in testing.
 This may be because pregnenolone, as a naturally occurring hormone, cannot be patented, limiting its profitability to pharmaceutical companies.

 But that doesn’t change the actual potential of treatment with pregnenolone.
 It is being tested for efficacy in treating arthritis, auto-immune disorders, and even spinal cord injury.
 There is no telling exactly what the limits of this amazing hormone are for aging or damaged bodies.